Janet Jagan: Early years and marriage

-Jagan was born Janet Rosenberg to middle-class Jewish parents on the south side of Chicago, Illinois, on October 20, 1920.
+Jagan was born Janet Rosenberg on the south side of Chicago, Illinois, on October 20, 1920.
+Her parents, Kathryn (née Kronberg) (1895–1990) and Charles Rosenberg (1891–1957), were Jewish.
+She had one brother, Maurice Rosenberg (1917–2006).
 Her maternal grandparents, Adolph and Rosa Kronberg (née Appelbaum), were Jewish immigrants.
 Adolph immigrated to Chicago from Romania and Rosa came from Hungary.
+The Rosenberg family lived in a bungalow at 7532 S. East End Avenue in the middle-class, formerly all-white neighborhood of South Shore.
 In December 1942, aged 22, while working as a student nurse at Cook County Hospital, she met Cheddi Jagan, a Hindu Indo-Guyanese dentistry student at Northwestern University.
 They married on August 5, 1943, and in December that year she moved with him to Guyana, where he set up his dental practice.

 In Guyana

 In Guyana, she took part in labour activism along with her husband and joined the British Guianese Labour Union.
 She also worked in her husband's dental clinic as a nurse for 10 years.
 In 1946, she founded the Women's Political and Economic Organization and co-founded the Political Affairs Committee.